c-isherwood/LLM-Bias-Mapping/README.md

 - Taxation & Wealth Redistribution
 - Policing & Criminal Justice Reform

-The study explores how prompt framing (neutral, partisan, or controversial wording) influences both ideological bias and emotional sentiment in model outputs.

 ## Methodology
 Prompt Design:
 Each topic was tested using three framing styles: